France breaks 2015 deficit-cutting promise

 Yet German Finance Minister Wolfgang Schaeuble on Tuesday rebuffed calls for Berlin to spend more to boost the euro zone economy, insisting on the need for painful structural reforms.

-Hollande, who has the lowest approval rating of any modern-day French president over his inability to fix the economy, last month ejected a trio of leftist ministers who had challenged budgetary rigour.
+Hollande, who has the lowest approval rating of any modern-day French president over his inability to fix the economy, last month ejected a trio of leftist ministers who had challenged budgetary rigor.

 The official line for months has been that France accepts the need to reduce its deficit - but at a different rhythm to that currently agreed with its EU partners.